Habitat for Humanity International's annual reports and 990 forms

 Annual Report 2009 (5MB .pdf) | 990 (1MB .pdf) | Consolidated Financial Statements (97KB .pdf)

 More than ever

 Habitat for Humanity served more than 55,000 families in fiscal year 2008.
 But the numbers of families needing decent, affordable housing rose as economic crisis forced more and more people into slums and homelessness.
-Habitat is responding by valuing innovation, hard work and dedication to its mission and staying open to the possibility of the Holy Spirit leading to new possibilities.
+Habitat is responding by valuing innovation, hard work and dedication to its mission and staying open to new possibilities.